h12w/gspec/DESIGN.md

 RESTRICTION:
 There is no finalization hook provided by "go test", so there is no way to know when all test functions finish.
-The only possible way is to output the result for each test gathering (Scheduler.Start).
-So RootFuncs should be better gathered in a single "go test" function.
+The only possible way is to output the result for each test gathering.
+So RootFuncs should be gathered only all at once in one package.

 ###Test Specification
 GSpec should be able to generate a structured, readable plain text specification from the tests written.
 There should be a way to define and collect information for each level of test group.

+Another benefit of plain text specification is that it eliminates the need to define a unique function name for each test function.

 ####Alias
 GSpec should be able to provide a convenient way to use customized alias names